 One of the ANCHOR trial's key secondary endpoints was to demonstrate a lack of elevation in LDL-C in order to avoid offset to the target of cholesterol lowering therapy.
 The trial's non-inferiority criterion for LDL-C was met at both Vascepa doses.
 For the 4 grams per day Vascepa group, LDL-C decreased significantly (-6.2%, P=0.0067) from baseline versus placebo, demonstrating superiority over placebo.

 Other secondary efficacy endpoints included the median placebo-adjusted percent change in non-high-density lipoprotein cholesterol (non-HDL-C), apolipoprotein B (apo B), and lipoprotein-associated phospholipase A2 (Lp-PLA2) and very-low-density lipoprotein cholesterol (VLDL-C).

-This page was last updated on January 25, 2013.
+This page was last updated on March 8, 2017.

 You may automatically receive Amarin Corporation plc financial information by email.